verge-io/docs/docs/implementation-guide/installation-guide.md

 - **Compute**: Compute-only nodes without vSAN (boot device only)
 - **PXE**: Compute nodes that network boot (no local boot device)

-> Note: The PXE option uses a network boot image of VergeOS, not the PXE installer
+!!! note "The PXE option uses a network boot image of VergeOS, not the PXE installer"

 Follow the same process as the second controller node, selecting the appropriate node type when prompted.